waterdrinkerAP/deathland/Deathland_lore.md

 breathe the pink air.<br/>

 Result: battle begins with Kavadar having full health<br/>
+In this boss battle the boss will use the pink air from time to tie<br/>

 [C]<br/>
 Kavadar becomes Red, but this achieves nothing.<br/>